 If you arrive early you might have the place to yourself.
 I visited in September arriving around 10 o’clock in the morning and I saw four other visitors, a couple of dog walkers, and a diviner all the time I was there.

-The Hurlers are situated close to the convergence of two rivers.
-This would have been a place where traders and travelers would have met.
+The site of the Hurlers is close to the convergence of two rivers.
+This would have been a place where traders and travellers would have met.
 Locations like these were often sites of stone circles.

 The Ordnance Survey Explorer 109 Map covers the whole of Bodmin Moor as well as Camelford & Liskeard.
 With this map, you also get a code for use on your iOS or Android smartphone or tablet.
 The OS Explorer Map is available in both the standard paper version and weatherproof ‘Active’ version.